First Timer’s Guide to Zipolite (2026): Everything You Need to Know

 - Sunglasses for eye protection

-- Cash—some places take cards, but power and internet can be spotty
+- Cash—most places take cards, but power and internet can be spotty

 - And don’t forget to download WhatsApp before you go!
 Nearly everyone uses it in Zipolite—from hotel staff to taxi drivers

-- Pharmacies: stock up on sunscreen, bug spray, Tylenol, aloe vera, condoms, and more
+- Pharmacies: Stock up on sunscreen, bug spray, aloe vera, Tylenol, condoms, and basic medical supplies.
+Some also offer simple consultations if needed.

-- Mini-markets and fruit stands: perfect for water, snacks, or fresh produce
+- Mini-markets & fruit stands: Perfect for bottled water, snacks, fresh fruit, and quick grab-and-go items for the beach.

-- Liquor and wine shops: for stocking your beach bungalow or pre-gaming before sunset
+- Liquor & wine shops: Ideal for stocking your room or grabbing a bottle before sunset drinks.

-- Swimwear and beach vendors: in case you decide to wear something (or need a backup sarong)
+- Swimwear & beach vendors: In case you decide to wear something — or just need a backup sarong.

 Emergencies & Medical Services